 This was an ongoing issue at OSF HealthCare Saint Francis Medical Center until two nurses came up with an idea.
-They created a paper-based medical device table where surgical teams can quickly pull any implant information they need during a surgery.
-In hopes of scaling and commercializing their concept, they submitted their prototype to the OSF Innovation Studio, a group dedicated to bringing Mission Partner ideas to fruition.
+They created a paper-based medical device table for surgical teams to quickly gather any implant information they need ahead of surgery.
+In hopes of scaling and commercializing their concept, they submitted their prototype to OSF Innovation Studio, a group dedicated to bringing Mission Partner ideas to fruition.

 "Our front line clinicians have so many good ideas out there.
 We are a testimonial that with the right coaching and resources, you can turn your idea into a viable product that can benefit not just our patients but those around the country."

 - Jill Teubel, MSN, clinical nurse educator for the Surgery Pre-Admission Center at OSF Saint Francis

 In 2014, an anesthesiologist approached nurses, Jill Teubel and Mary Marvin, with a problem.
 The surgery department at OSF HealthCare Saint Francis Medical Center was routinely cancelling and delaying elective procedures for patients with electronic medical implants.